stelijahsoftware/marelias-notepad/README.md

 X - Disable highlighting inside other highlights (see commits ending in) X - convert local file settings to global + set defaults X - Add version number to About
+X - Use a single process (for editor and file manager).
+It has to do with starting and stopping activities (see SettingsActivity, MainActivity.. etc)
+X - Pull any improvements from latest version (single process implemented here https://github.com/gsantner/markor/commit/c5fe529515830dd16ba5dea6e14eadd016b1a1bf); start pulling from current state (see reference in project information; update it when pulling new changes)

 # Naming:
 - do not use hour and minute for automatic numbering, instead use sequential numbers (if name of new note exists do not open existing one, rather number sequentially)
 - rename to mar-elias notes (see commit "Rename app to notepad2" and "Rename folder from markor to notepad2" (Jul17))
 - Make hinted text have lighter grey colour at new note creation
-- Don't use currentTimeMillis(), instead copy the stamp from the just written file https://github.com/gsantner/markor/pull/2422#issuecomment-2365364977
+- Don't use currentTimeMillis(), instead copy the stamp from the just written file https://github.com/gsantner/markor/pull/2422#issuecomment-2365364977 + put inside try/catch

 # Organisation:
-[blocked] - Use a single process (for editor and file manager).
-It has to do with starting and stopping activities (see SettingsActivity, MainActivity.. etc)

-[m] - Pull any improvements from latest version (single process implemented here https://github.com/gsantner/markor/commit/c5fe529515830dd16ba5dea6e14eadd016b1a1bf); start pulling from current state (see reference in project information; update it when pulling new changes)
-[h] - CONTINUE WORKING FROM THE BRANCH [pull_updates_from_master]

 - highlight briefly when going back (see Merge requests on github)
 - show total notes count (+ on folders?)
+- publish to gplay

 # Appearance:
-- darker scrollbars + (make scrollbar in files list always visible, this was previously attempted in commit title "Attempt to change scrollbar color; and to make other scrollbars always visible
+- darker scrollbars + (make scrollbar in files list always visible, this was previously attempted in commit title "Attempt to change scrollbar color; and to make other scrollbars always visible")
-")
 - make save button bigger (disable auto-save?)

 ## Commands: